Corporate Governance Statement

 Board of Directors

-As at 27 September 2018 the Board comprises three full time executive directors, the CEO Ian Price, CFO Gerry Madden and Luis Sanchez, a non-independent investor non-executive director, Oscar Leiva and two independent non-executive directors, Ian Pearson, who acts as the Chairman, and Tom Quigley.
+As at 30 November 2018 the Board comprises two full time executive directors, the CEO Ian Price and CFO Gerry Madden, a non-independent investor non-executive director, Oscar Leiva, and two independent non-executive directors, Ian Pearson, who acts as the Chairman, and Tom Quigley.
 Each non-executive director devotes as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.

 Biographical details of the current directors are set out within this website at the Board of Directors tab: